-CY8C34 Static RAM (SRAM) is used for temporary data storage.
+CY8C36 Static RAM (SRAM) is used for temporary data storage.
 Up to 8 KB of SRAM is provided and can be accessed by the 8051 or the DMA controller.
-See the "Memory Map" section on page 19.
-Simultaneous access of SRAM by the 8051 and the DMA controller is possible if different 4 KB blocks are accessed.
+See Memory Map on page 19.
+Simultaneous access of SRAM by the 8051 and the DMA controller is possible if different 4-KB blocks are accessed.